ora0600/confluent_protobuf_playground/QandA.md

     'bootstrap.servers': bootstrap_servers,
     'schema.registry.url': '<SCHEMA_REGISTRY_URL>',
-    'use.latest.version': False,  # Ensure this is set to False 'schema.registry.version': schema_version  # Specify the schema version to use })
+    'use.latest.version': False,  # Ensure this is set to False 'use.schema.id': schema_version  # Specify the schema version to use })

 # Produce messages using the specified schema version
 # Your producer logic goes here...
 ```

-# Can you explain when forward method is not achievable for protobuf?
+# Protobuf: When forward compatibility method is not achievable for protobuf?

-In the context of schema evolution with Protobuf, the "forward compatibility" refers to the ability to read new data with an old schema.
+In the context of schema evolution with Protobuf, the **"forward compatibility"** refers to the ability to read new data with an old schema.
 It means that if a new field is added to a message, an old consumer that's unaware of this new field should still be able to read and process the message without errors, ignoring the new field.

 However, there are situations where achieving forward compatibility with Protobuf schemas may not be feasible or practical: